 The club meets on Tuesday and Thursday evenings and on Sunday morning.

 Thursday is the main club night where we meet for a steady or tempo run.
-We meet inside Thornbury Sports Centre in the Filnore Suite ready for a 7:00pm start.
+We meet at Thornbury Sports Centre ready for a 7:00pm start.
 (See also “where we meet“.)

 We currently have a 5 groups each running at different speeds (based on minutes per mile), led by a qualified leader and running for typically 1 hour.
 If the groups get spread out there is a regroup and nobody is left behind.
 Members are welcome to move between groups as fitness improves or to recover from a race or injury: